Nelson Faria

 Nelson Faria (born March 23, 1963) is a Brazilian guitarist.

 Career

 At the Guitar Institute of Technology in California, his teachers included Joe Diorio, Frank Gambale, Ted Greene, Scott Henderson, and Joe Pass.
 On television he performed with Paulo Moura on Rhapsody in Bossa, with Baby do Brasil on Acústico, and with Leila Pinheiro on Na Ponta da Língua.
 His debut album, Ioiô, was released in 1993.
 He recorded a Brazilian tribute to the Beatles with Bororó, Marcos Suzano, and José Namen.
-Faria has also worked with Nana Caymmi, Zélia Duncan, Cássia Eller, Edu Lobo, and Milton Nascimento.
+Faria has also recorded with Nana Caymmi, Zélia Duncan, Cris Delanno, Cássia Eller, Edu Lobo, Dan Costa (musician) and Milton Nascimento.